Data.gov.uk: Data available

-The Expenditure Map app, created by Ian Shortman using data from the Office for National Statistics.
-The interactive map visualises public expenditure data by UK region.
+The Expenditure Map app, created by Ian Shortman using data from the Office for National Statistics.The interactive map visualises public expenditure data by UK region.

 data.gov.uk contains over 30,000 data sets from many UK Government departments.
 All data is non-personal, and provided in a format that allows it to be reused. data.gov.uk intends to increase the use of Linked Data standards, to allow people to provide data to data.gov.uk in a way that allows for flexible and easy reuse.
 As of April 2010, the following UK Government departments and agencies have provided data sets to data.gov.uk: BusinessLink, the Cabinet Office, the Department for Business, Innovation and Skills, the Department for Children, Schools and Families, the Department for Communities and Local Government, the Department for Culture, Media and Sport, the Department for Environment, Food and Rural Affairs, the Department for International Development, the Department for Transport, the Department for Work and Pensions, the Department of Energy and Climate Change, the Department of Health, the Foreign and Commonwealth Office, the Home Office, His Majesty's Treasury, Lichfield District Council, Runnymede Borough Council, the Ministry of Defence, the Ministry of Justice, the Northern Ireland Office, the Ordnance Survey, and the Society of Information Technology Management.

 Ordnance Survey data

-When data.gov.uk was officially launched in January 2010, Ordnance Survey (OS) data was one of the key data sets that Sir Tim Berners-Lee and Prof Nigel Shadbolt wanted to see opened up as part of the project.
-Ordnance Survey data was included in data.gov.uk on 1 April 2010 and provides information on geographical locations.
+When data.gov.uk was officially launched in January 2010, Ordnance Survey (OS) data was something that Sir Tim Berners-Lee and Prof Nigel Shadbolt wanted to see opened up as part of the project.
+Ordnance Survey data was included in data.gov.uk on 1 April 2010 It provides information on geographical locations.
 According to Shadbolt, it "will make a real difference to the way that people make sense of the information".